OfficeDev/office-js-docs/reference/word/searchresultcollection.md

-# SearchResultCollection Object (JavaScript API for Word)
+# SearchResultCollection object (JavaScript API for Word)

 Contains a collection of [range](range.md) objects as a result of a search operation.